jjwall/jjwall.github.io/art/commissions/2023/bune.md

 <i>December 9th, 2023</i>

-I like to include demon girl characters into my video games inspired by the Ars Goetia as I weave my Proto-Mythic Morningstar background lore into my games’ story-telling components.
+I like to include demon girl characters into my video games inspired by the <i>Ars Goetia</i> (see my blogpost on [A Perspective on Magick](/writings/blog/2025/a-perspective-on-magick.html) for more info) as I weave my Proto-Mythic Morningstar background lore into my games’ story-telling components.

 Montjuleant (<b>montjuleant</b> on Discord) is the artist who helped me channel this Pure-Spirited Beautiful Girl version of the Demon known as Bune: